aaaaaa123456789/gb-debug-information/debuginfo.md

 A practical implementation of this algorithm can be found in the [PNG specification][png], which uses it to verify the contents of its chunks.

-The result of this calculation is a 4-byte integer, which is stored in little-endian format.
+The result of this calculation is a 4-byte integer, which is stored in little-endian form.

 [itu-t-v42]: https://www.itu.int/rec/T-REC-V.42-200203-I/en
 [png]: http://www.libpng.org/pub/png/spec/1.2/PNG-CRCAppendix.html